 Since there are very few people who know Japanese in India.
 Therefore having this skills can give you great job and business opportunities both in India and in the worldwide community.
 Generally, there’s less competition for positions with Japanese-speaking applicants.
 If you want to learn a language with less competition, high competitive edge, better pay and more opportunities.
 Then Japanese is the right choice.

-More than 5,000 Japanese firms are operating in India.
+As of Oct, 2018, More than 5,100 Japanese firms are operating in India.
 This is in-demand language will make your resume in-demand as well.
 Japan not only has a unique culture but it has a beautifully ancient vibrant culture.
 From manga to bonsai, Japanese culture has found itself inside many households all over the world.

 4) Unique Culture and Music & Movies